Secure CheckoutPersonal information is secured with SSL technology.

 - Brings together contributors from physics, chemistry, metallurgy, engineering and the manufacturing industry

-- Goes far beyond municipal waste, to the recouping of valuable energy from a variety of industrial waste materials
+- Goes far beyond municipal waste, including discussions on recouping valuable energy from a variety of industrial waste materials

 - Describes how waste to energy technologies present an enormous opportunity for clean, sustainable energy